citizenweb3/manuscripts/content/cyber-bostrom-cyberlinks.md

 ## How to create a cyberlinks ##

-Particles are bits of Information (text, image, audio, or video Files) that are registered on the Bostrom blockchain.
+Particles are bits of Information (text, image, audio, video files or any other inforamtion, such as - map coordinates) that are registered on the Bostrom blockchain.
+Eacxh particle is stored using IPFS, hence is immutable.

 A cyberlink is a link between two particles registered in Bostrom blockchain by a particular neuron.
+In the case of Cyber and Bostrom a neuron is just another word for each user.
+Each user represents a neuron and together they represent a global formation of the superintellegnce.
 To create a cyberlink in Bostrom neurons needs to have any number of Ampere and 1 or more Volt tokens on their balance.

-For each staked **BOOT** a **HYDROGEN(H)** is minted (at a 1 to 1 ratio).
-With this **HYDROGEN** we can do "investmint" for a limited period(1 to 520 days) to produce **VOLT** and **AMPERE** tokens (both are needed to create cyberlinks).
+For each staked **BOOT** a **HYDROGEN(H)** is minted (at a 1 to 1 ratio) free of charge.
+With this **HYDROGEN** we can investmint for a limited period (1 to 520 days) to produce **VOLT** and **AMPERE** tokens (both are needed to create cyberlinks).
+In essence, the longer a user/neuron locks their H for, the more assurance in the network they show, and the more V or A they can produce.
+With time, the production of V and A becomes more and more difficult.

-Each **VOLT** token on the neuron's balance allows creating 1 cyberlink per day.
+Each **VOLT** token on the neuron's balance allows creating (roughly, for the moment) 1 cyberlink per day.
 The ability to create cyberlinks is restored within a day.
-If the network is underloaded, one can produce more cyberlinks (up to 4 cyberlinks for each Volt on balance per day).
+This is represented by a battery, seperatly for each neuron.
+Each transaction or action on the Bostrom blockchain uses some amount of battery.
+If the network is underloaded, one can produce more cyberlinks (currently, this is up to 4 cyberlinks for each Volt on balance per day).

 Amount of **AMPERE** tokens on a balance of the selected neuron is used to compute ampere-per-cyberlink metric, which is used in cyberrank algorithm.
 The more **AMPERE** tokens the neuron has, the higher his cyberlinks would be ranked.
 Cyberrank is recalculated for each cycle.